Inheritance of Hope

 Inheritance of Hope is a nonprofit charity that inspires hope in young families facing the loss of a parent.
-Through retreat programs, monthly support groups, and resources, Inheritance of Hope helps families navigate the challenges of a parent's terminal illness.
+Through resources and relationships, Inheritance of Hope is a community that helps families navigate the challenges of a parent's terminal illness.
 Inheritance of Hope was founded by Kristen and Deric Milligan and rose from their efforts to deal with raising three young children during Kristen's battle with liver cancer.

 Story

-The Inheritance of Hope story began with one young family facing a parent’s terminal illness – a mom and dad with young children looking for resources for their entire family as they all navigated the mom’s illness.
+The Inheritance of Hope story began with one young family facing a parent's terminal illness – a mom and dad with young children looking for resources for their entire family as they all navigated the mom's illness.
 Surprisingly, there were none.
 They decided to create resources for their family and share them with others.